-SMA (spinal muscular atrophy) is a disease that robs people of physical strength by affecting the motor nerve cells in the spinal cord, taking away the ability to walk, eat, or breathe.
+Spinal muscular atrophy (SMA) is a disease that robs people of physical strength by affecting the motor nerve cells in the spinal cord, taking away the ability to walk, eat, or breathe.
 It is the number one genetic cause of death for infants.

-SMA affects approximately 1 in 10,000 babies, and about 1 in every 50 Americans is a genetic carrier.
+SMA affects approximately 1 in 11,000 births, and about 1 in every 50 Americans is a genetic carrier.
 SMA can affect any race or gender.

-There are four primary types of SMA—I, II, III, and IV—based on age of onset and highest physical milestone achieved.
+There are four primary types of SMA—1, 2, 3, and 4—based on the age that symptoms begin, and highest physical milestone achieved.

 Individuals with SMA have difficulty performing the basic functions of life, like breathing and swallowing.
 However, SMA does not affect a person’s ability to think, learn, and build relationships with others.